tone-labs/dewey/README.md

         And: user.And,
     }

+    userCombinators = filter.Combinators[predicate.User]{
+        Or:  user.Or,
+        And: user.And,
+    }

     // Field-specific filter builders for structured filtering userFilterBuilders = filter.BuildFilterMap(
+        userCombinators,
         // String field with all operators
         filter.StringField("email", filter.StringPredicates[predicate.User]{
             Eq:         user.EmailEQ,